 PREMIUM OPTION PLAN

 The Premium Option Plan (POP) saves employees money by paying health and dental premiums from pre-tax dollars and reducing their tax liability.
 Enrollment in the POP is automatic for all eligible employees.
-If an employee does not wish to take advantage of the POP in 2022 (and therefore pay more in federal, Social Security, and Medicare taxes), he or she should file a Declination of Premium Option Plan (POP) form.
+If an employee does not wish to take advantage of the POP (and therefore pay more in federal, Social Security, and Medicare taxes), he or she should file a Declination of Premium Option Plan (POP) form.

 FLEXIBLE SPENDING ACCOUNTS